AscendingPassage.com HOME PAGE.

 We are making our way through the fields of Abydos (Abtu) in the dazzling

+splendor of the forenoon.
+We have come, like so many pilgrims of old, to visit the sanctuaries of Osiris.
 It is a journey of some ten miles or so, under a clear sky and a

-another moment we shall be there."
+a short horse ride we shall be there."
 The mere words seem somehow to

 transform the aspect of the homely green fields, and make this